 ST. LOUIS — A Missouri federal judge on March 3 denied an insured’s motions to stay and to dismiss an environmental contamination coverage suit filed by insurers after determining that the insurers’ suit is different from a suit filed in Missouri state court by the insured (Clearwater Insurance Co., et al. v.
 The Doe Run Resources Corp., et al., No. 16-195, E.D.
 Mo., 2017 U.S. Dist.
 LEXIS 30230).

-NEW YORK — A federal magistrate judge in New York on Feb.
-3 recommended approving a settlement agreement between the federal government and the New York Racing Association over the association’s discharges of wastewater into New York state’s and the city of New York’s sewer systems without a National Pollutant Discharge Elimination System permit, finding that the terms of the agreement were fair and reasonable (United States of America v.
+NEW YORK — A federal judge in New York on March 3 adopted a magistrate judge’s recommendation that a settlement between the federal government and the New York Racing Association to resolve a Clean Water Act (CWA) suit is fair and reasonable (United States of America v.
 The New York Racing Association, No. 16 CV 5442, E.D.
 N.Y., 2017 U.S. Dist.
-LEXIS 16621).
+LEXIS 30368).

 CHICAGO — A federal judge in Illinois on March 1 found that Navistar Inc. and Navistar Financial Corp. are liable for violating the Clean Air Act (CAA) by selling 7,749 engines in 2010 without certificates of compliance, finding that the engines were not subject to a certificate issued to the companies in 2009 because they were not saleable (United States of America v.
 Navistar, Inc., et al., 15 CV 6143, N.D.
 Ill., 2017 U.S. Dist.
 LEXIS 28600).